lyokha/ngx-export-tools-extra/README.md

 compared with various types of local data communication channels) nor very secure.
 Unix domain sockets is a better alternative in this sense.
-This module has support for them by providing configuration service *simpleService_configureUDS* where path to the socket can be set, and an extra field *srUseUDS* in data *SubrequestConf*.
+This module has support for them by providing configuration service *simpleService_configureUDS* where path to the socket can be set, and setting field *manager* to value *uds* in the subrequest configuration.

 To extend the previous example for using with Unix domain sockets, the following declarations should be added.